cloudflare/cloudflare-docs-engine/src/content/runtime-apis/kv.md

 ### Reading key-value pairs

-To get the value for a given key, you can call the `get` method on any namespace you've bound to your script:
+To get the value for a given key, you can call the `get` method on any namespace you’ve bound to your script:

 `NAMESPACE.get(key)`